hunkim/es-gpt/README.md

 });
 </script>
 ```
-Modify the .env with your Elasticsearch and GPT3 credentials and crawl_index.py file to index your documents.
+Modify the .env with your Elasticsearch and GPT3 credentials.
 Install the required dependencies by running the following command in your terminal:
 ```
 $ make run
 ```

-Run your search application and enter a query.
+Run your search web enter a query.
 The program will intercept the HTML results and send them to GPT3 to provide a reasonable answer.
-This method is convenient, but slower, as the program embeds the GPT3 answers on-the-fly.
+This method is convenient, but slower, as the program embeds the search results and query on-the-fly.

 ## Contributing
 We welcome contributions from the community!
 If you have ideas for how to improve the Elasticsearch + GPT3 Answerer, please open an issue or submit a pull request.
 We love hearing from fellow search enthusiasts!